netanellevine/ComputerVision_and_ImageProcessing/README.md

    1. **param** - _img_path_ -> str
    2. **return** - _rep_ -> int - 1 for gray 2 for RGB

 >The short clips below visualize the effect of the gamma correction on an image.
-The range is between 0 to 2.
+> The range is between 0 to 2, dragging the bar to the left side (towards the 0) will brighten the image, and correspondingly dragging to the left side (towards the 1) will darken the image.

 https://user-images.githubusercontent.com/74298433/161400091-f3860682-88a5-4569-a1d8-c7bf4313d6df.mp4